 Section 1 – To Whom Paid: All monies owing the Utah State Council shall be paid to the Utah State Secretary by check, cash or money order made payable to the Utah State Council, Knights of Columbus.
 The State Secretary shall credit and record the same and forward at once to the State Treasurer.

-Section 2 – Deposits and Withdrawals: All funds of the Utah State Council shall be deposited by the State Treasurer in a Bank or Banks approved by the Utah State Council to the account of the “Utah State Council, Knights of Columbus.”
+Section 2 – Deposits and Withdrawals: All funds of the Utah State Council shall be deposited by the State Treasurer in financial institutions approved by the Utah State Council to the account of the “Utah State Council, Knights of Columbus.”
 The funds of the Utah State Council shall only be disbursed by the State Treasurer on warrants drawn on the fund signed by the State Secretary and countersigned by the State Deputy.

 Section 3 – Fiscal Year: The Fiscal Year for the Utah State Council, Knights of Columbus shall be July 1 through June 30.
 Utah State Council financial books shall be audited and closed bases on Fiscal Year dates.